 Registered Agent Name: Registered Agents can be an individual or a corporation and must reside in the State of Illinois.
 The State delivers all State correspondence to the registered agent and process servers will deliver court documents and all service of process to the registered agent during business hours.
-It is the registered agent’s responsibility to see to it that the proper individuals at the corporation are notified of these communications and deliver same to the appropriate individuals in a timely manner.
+It is the registered agent’s responsibility to see to it that the proper individuals at the corporation are notified of these communications and delivered the same to the appropriate individuals in a timely manner.

 Registered Office: Include the physical address of the registered agent in this field.
 P.O.
 Box numbers are not accepted without the physical address.
 The registered office is not a principal office since the books and records for the company are not held or maintained by the registered agent.

-5. States and countries in which Corporation is admitted or qualified to conduct affairs: List all states that the company has filed similar documents in so that they can transact business in those states.
+5. States and countries in which the Corporation is admitted or qualified to conduct affairs: List all states that the company has filed similar documents so that they can transact business in those states.
 Include the State of incorporation in this list.

-- Names and respective addresses of Corporation’s officers and directors: Keeping in mind that these documents are part of the public record, you may want to use the principal office address for your officers and directors to keep their personal information private.
+- Names and respective addresses of the Corporation’s officers and directors: Keeping in mind that these documents are part of the public record, you may want to use the principal office address for your officers and directors to keep their personal information private.

 - Purpose(s) for which the Corporation is organized and proposes to pursue in the conduct of affairs in this State: The purpose is a statement of the type of function or character for which the corporation is formed.
-Illinois requires this statement to be a narrow or specific purpose and will not accept a purpose that is too broad, general or vague.
+Illinois requires this statement to be a narrow or specific purpose and will not accept a purpose that is too broad, general, or vague.